-New Government guidance on working from home for financial services firms
+New working from home guidance for financial services firms issued by Government

 On Friday 18 December, the Chief Minister announced that unless critical to the running of their business, islanders must now work from home if they have